 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - B. The carrying amounts of the Company's financial instruments not measured at fair value (including cash and cash equivalents, notes receivables, accounts receivable, other receivables, guarantee deposits paid, short-term borrowings, contract liabilities-current, accounts payable, other payables, lease liability-current, long-term borrowings and lease liability-non-current) approximate to their fair values. - C. The Company has no financial instruments measured at fair value on December 31, 2020 and 2019, so there is no disclosure of relevant fair value information.

-- D. For the years ended December 31, 2020 and 2019, there was no transfer between Level 1 and Level 2. - E. For the years ended December 31, 2020 and 2019, there was no transfer in and out from level 3.
+A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - B. The carrying amounts of the financial instruments not measured at fair value (including cash and cash equivalents, notes receivable, accounts receivable, other receivables, guarantee deposits paid, short-term borrowings, accounts payable, other payables, lease liabilities, long-term borrowings) are approximate to their fair values. - C. The balance of financial instruments measured at fair value on December 31, 2021 and 2020 is \$0, so there is no disclosure of relevant fair value information. - D. For the years ended December 31, 2021 and 2020, there was no transfer between Level 1 and Level 2. - E. For the years ended December 31, 2021 and 2020, there was no transfer in and out from level 3.